JavaScript: const vs. let vs. var - What's the difference?

 It’s also important to note that although you’re syntatically able to redeclare a

-, you’re really only reassigning the variable.
+a variable created with var, you’re really only reassigning the variable.

 It also makes for confusing code, so please don’t do this: